slsa-framework/slsa/docs/spec/draft/source-requirements.md

 For example, if you perform a `git clone` operation, a consumer MUST be able to fetch the source attestation documents using the commit id at the tip of the checked-out branch.

-Failure of the SCP to return a source attestation for the commit id is the same as saying the revision was not known to have been produced on the SCP.
+Failure of the SCP to return source attestations for the commit id is the same as saying the revision was not known to have been produced on the SCP.

 #### Trusted revision process requirements